 St. Petersburg Child Custody & Time-Sharing Lawyer

 When divorcing couples share one or more minor children in common, where those children will live after the divorce and how important parenting decisions will be made are some of the most important – and often highly contested – issues to resolve.
-At Meros, Smith, Brennan & Brennan, P.A., our dedicated St. Petersburg family law attorneys understand the importance of this matter and the significant amount of attention that must be paid toward getting it right.
+At Meros, Smith, Brennan, Brennan and Gregg, P.A., our dedicated St. Petersburg family law attorneys understand the importance of this matter and the significant amount of attention that must be paid toward getting it right.
 Our firm offers a Florida Bar Board Certified Marital and Family Law Specialist and Florida Supreme Court Certified Family Law Mediator as part of our team.
 Together, our St. Petersburg child custody & time-sharing lawyers will work with you and your co-parent in negotiations, mediation or collaborative law to come up with a time-sharing schedule and parenting plan that meets both parents’ needs and operates smoothly in the best interests of the children.
 If an agreement can’t be worked out, our experienced courtroom litigators are prepared to represent your interests in court and fight for the right result in your child custody case.

 The Best Interests of the Children